Skip to main content

 ├── vitest.config.ts # Vitest configuration

-├── commands.ts # Command registry (exports main workflow command)
+├── commands.ts # Command registry (exports list, run, spawn commands)

 ├── commands/